govuk-one-login/orch-stubs/README.md

 #### Unit tests

-To just run unit tests, you can run
+To just run unit tests, you can run:
 ```shell
 npm run test
 ```

 #### Integration tests
-You can run just the integration tests with
+You can run just the integration tests with:

 ```shell
 npm run test:localstack:integration
 ```

-To run the integration tests repeatedly, it may be faster to stand up localstack with
+To run the integration tests repeatedly, it may be faster to stand up localstack with:

 ```shell
 npm run localstack:up
 ```

-then run the tests as many times as needed with
+then run the tests as many times as needed with:

 ```shell
 npm run test:integration
 ```

-and finally tear down localstack with
+and finally tear down localstack with:

 ```shell
 npm run localstack:down